Connected Agents (MCP)

 - Choose OAuth or browser sign-in when the client asks how to authenticate.

-- Sign in to Cleotic and select the organisation you want the agent to read.
+- Sign in to Cleotic in the browser and select the organisation you want the agent to read.

-After authorisation, the client discovers only the tools allowed by your current Cleotic permissions and granted scopes.
+OAuth uses WorkOS/AuthKit discovery from the MCP endpoint.
+After authorisation, the client discovers only the tools allowed by your current Cleotic organisation and project permissions.

 Scopes